vertcoin-project/VertDocs/docs/Wallets/Paper-Wallets.md

 # Vertcoin Paper Wallets

-A paper wallet is an offline private key that can be created to store vertcoin.
+A paper wallet is an offline wallet that can be created to store vertcoin.
 Once created, you can send coins to the public address associated with your wallet for offline storage.

-### Getting Started
+## Getting Started

 | Generator | Description |
 |----|----|